Coney Island with Kids: A Brand-new Roller Coaster, the Mermaid Parade & Other Family Fun

 Eat unhealthy food

 C'mon, it's just one day.
 Totonno’s Pizza, highly regarded in the world of pizza, started on Neptune Avenue back in 1924.
 The restaurant's Brooklyn-style, brick-oven pies are seriously good.
-Go hungry or with friends: Totonno’s only sells pizza by the pie, no slices here.
+Go hungry or with friends: Totonno’s only sells pizza by the pie, no slices here, and it's cash only.

 Nathan's Famous serves delicious hot dogs, of course, but you can also have burgers, beer, clams on the half shell or chicken.